waughn/data-exchange-restful-provider/docs/create-restful-provider/implement-repository/repository-settings-implement-plugin.rst

        }

 .. note::
-    No extension method was added for RepositorySettings plugin because it is access from ``public static T GetPlugin<T>() where T : IPlugin`` in the **Sitecore.DataExchange.Context**.
+    No extension method was added for RepositorySettings plugin because it is accessed from ``public static T GetPlugin<T>() where T : IPlugin`` in the **Sitecore.DataExchange.Context**.